Twins vs. Orioles Player Props Betting Odds

 Buxton Stats

-- Byron Buxton has 46 hits with 11 doubles, a triple, 13 home runs, 28 walks and 28 RBI.
-He's also stolen six bases.
+- Byron Buxton has 48 hits with 12 doubles, a triple, 14 home runs, 29 walks and 31 RBI.
+He's also stolen seven bases.

 Buxton Recent Games